fruit-bat/pico-vt/README.md

 The tests are very simple and do not rely on a framework (I am so tired of trying to get old testing frameworks to function).

-The code is not complete and subject to change, but I am happy to recieve pull requests for changes... particularly if they have tests included.
+The code is not complete and subject to change, but I am happy to recieve pull requests... particularly if they have tests included.

 An example of setting up a terminal is shown below: